The Joyful Singers for people living with dementia

 A: Did you know researchers tested the happiness hormones of a group of people after they sang in a group versus after having lunch with their friends?
 The blood results showed that people’s happiness hormones were higher after singing in a group, than after sharing a meal with their friends.
 The special human connection of singing in a group is especially uplifting and joyful.

 Music is well-known for being an enjoyable activity for people living with a dementia or Parkinson’s diagnosis because music is rewarding in its own right, but more importantly, music can access memories by bypassing damaged parts of the brain and tap into memories that are not usually accessible to the person.
+I heard music described as “the side door to the brain”.
 Also music can make movement easier.
 This can make the person feel “more themselves” and happier.

-Even in the later stages of dementia when communication can be reduced, elders can still connect with and through music.
-Listening to music and singing together creates opportunities for connection between clients, their family and with carers.
+Even when communication is reduced, elders can still connect with and through music.
+Listening to music and singing together creates opportunities for connection between clients, their family and carers.

 Music becomes even more powerful when it is sung or shared in a group.
 There has been extensive research into the benefits of singing in a group.

 Here are some of the songs we sing

 Can’t Help Falling in Love – Elvis

 Cheek to Cheek